More than a learning experience—it's a living experience

 Apply early as space in our non-traditional residences is limited.

 Your place is guaranteed

-All first-year Dalhousie undergraduate students are guaranteed a place in residence if you complete the application process in full by the deadline.
+All first-year undergraduate students who are new to Dalhousie from high school are guaranteed a place in residence if you complete the application process in full by the deadline.
 This process includes ensuring you've paid your Dalhousie admission deposit and then completing a residence application online (please note, there is a $50 residence application fee).
 While we are pleased to guarantee you a space, we cannot guarantee that you will get the space of your choice.
 Apply early to improve your chances.
 Find out how to apply.

 All students in residence are required to sign an 8-month Residence Agreement (September to April inclusive).
 This is a contract between the student (or legal guardian if student is under 19 years of age) and the university outlining the regulations and responsibilities of living in residence.
 See Rules & Responsibilities to learn more.